jigyasa1411/flutter_nanonets_ocr/README.md

 You can use the command to add flutter_nanonets_ocr as a dependency with the latest stable version:

 ```
    $ dart pub add flutter_nanonets_ocr

 ```

-Or you can manually add dio into the dependencies section in your pubspec.yaml:
+Or you can manually add flutter_nanonets_ocr into the dependencies section in your pubspec.yaml:

 ```
   dependencies:
-          flutter_nanonets_ocr: ^0.0.4
+      flutter_nanonets_ocr: ^0.0.5

 ```

 ## Example

 ### Fetching details using document file

 ```
- import 'package:nanonets_ocr_app/screens/receipt_description_screen.dart';
+ import 'package:flutter_nanonets_ocr/flutter_nanonets_ocr.dart';

  String apiKey = "INSERT YOUR NANONETS API KEY";